Gunnar703/chorin-pres-solver/README.md

 <p align="center">
   <img width="256" height="256" src="smoke_anim.gif" alt="animated" />
   <br/>
   Smoke visualization.
 Velocity BCs are homogeneous Dirichlet, except for the inlet.
-Pressure BCs are homogeneous Neumann on the top, right, and bottom, homogeneous Dirichlet on the left (except the inlet), and Nonhomogeneous Dirichlet (p = 100.0) at the inlet.
+Pressure BCs are homogeneous Neumann on the top, right, and bottom, homogeneous Dirichlet on the left (except the inlet), and inhomogeneous Dirichlet (p = 100.0) at the inlet.
 </p>

 ## Other Animations